Financial Services Code of Procedure

 Security alerts and information must be monitored, analyzed and distributed to the appropriate personnel.
 This information can be communicated to the Merchant by the payment processor, the CISO, Financial Services and/or the Bank Card Committee.

-Any changes in your payment applications and/or your bank card processes that would affect Western's PCI environment must be reported to the Bank Card Committee for approval.
-This includes changes to the Merchant's business processes relating to bank card processing.
+Any changes in your payment applications and/or your cardholder data processes that would affect Western's PCI environment must be reported to the Bank Card Committee and/or Technology Risk Assessment Committee (TRAC) for approval.
+This includes changes to the Merchant's business processes relating to cardholder data processing.